mikeintoch/developer-hub/install-dev-hub.md

 curl https://gist.githubusercontent.com/mikeintoch/185bf33e9187164163adfc79093fee1a/raw > rhdh.yaml

 ```
+---
 ### Remove default authorization configuration
-Configuration file has a line to disable Authentication
+Configuration file has a line to disable Authentication.

 ```
 ...
           dangerouslyDisableDefaultAuthPolicy: true
 ...
 ```
+---

 If you want to enable authentication you can follow [Github Configuration](/github-auth.md)

 #### Modify values on configuration file

 > Microcks Plugin configuration.